ritaaktay/advent-of-code-2022/day-15/solution.md

 [14, 17, 10, 16, 5],
 ...

-Quickest way to get the coordinates where there can be no beacon at a given row N:
+To get the coordinates where there can be no beacon at a given row R:
-Find the max Manhattan distance
+Find the max scan distance amongst all scanners
-For all rows N + max distance, N - max distances, locate the signal readers For these signal readers, calculate their scan zone based on their closest beacon See how many of these points have Y coordinate N Remove duplicates!
-Remove coordinates where there is already a signal reader or beacon!
+For all rows R + max distance to R - max distances, locate any Scanners For these Scanners, it is possible that they will effect row R, so these will be the ones in consideration Calculate the scan zone of each scanner based on its own scan distance Concat the scan zones, remove duplicates, remove coordinates where there is already a beacon...
+Count how many of the remaining coordinates have row R's y index.

 Can I do it without constructing a matrix, and thus deal with the negative coordiantes?
+Yes.

-Passes test input but looping through the scan range of even one scanner for the puzzle input is incredibly slow, it has a heigh of around 600,000...
+Passes test input but looping through the scan range of even one scanner for the puzzle input is incredibly slow, scan distances are in the 600,000s...

-Would there be a way to not loop through all and have some math that can tell me which indices in the specified row only will be in the scan range of a given scanner?
+Would it be possible to have some math tell me which indices in ONLY THE SPECIFIED ROW will be in the scan range of a given scanner?

-...#... - amount, location
+...#...
-..###.. - amount, location
+..###..
-.##S##. - amount, location
+.##S##.
-..###.. - amount, location
+..###..
-...#... - amount, location
+...#...

-If I can express each row in terms of Amount and Location, I can know what part of a given row Y a given scanner S will be covering
+If I can express each row in terms of length and location, I can know what part of a given Row a given Scanner will be covering

-Amount is in relation to the distance from scanner to it's nearest beacon, lets call this Range At y-index of Scanner Amount = (Range x 2) + 1
+Length is in relation to the distance from Scanner to it's nearest Beacon.
+Let's call this Range.
+At the y index of Scanner Length = (Range x 2) + 1
-From then on, it decreases by 2 with each row further away from the Scanner in either direction Let's say Distance is the absolute distance from y-index of Scanner S to y-index of Row R Distance = |y-index of Row - y-index of Scanner|
+From then on it decreases by 2 with each row away from Scanner in either direction This Distancecan be expressed as |y index of Row - y index of Scanner|
-So the Amount at row X can be expressed as (Range x 2) + 1 - (Distance x 2)
+So Length at Row is (Range x 2) + 1 - (Distance x 2)

-The Location can be expressed as Start index-x plus Amount At y-index of Scanner, Start is x-index of Scanner - Range From then on, it increases by 1 with each row further away from the Scanner in either direction Let's say Distance is the absolute distance from y-index of Scanner S to y-index of Row R So the Start Index can be expressed as x-index of Scanner - Range + Distance
+The Location can be expressed as a Start Index and an End Index At y index of Scanner, Start Index is x index of Scanner - Range From then on it increases by 1 with each row further away from the scanner in either direction So Start Index is x index of Scanner - Range + Distance End Index is Start Index + Length - 1

-Narrowing down scanners under consideration would be to find the max range of any Scanner, and select Scanners within that range in either direction from the given Row R's Y-index

-Per Scanner, we can calculate what indices of Row R will be within it's scan zone, and concatenate them in an array by not adding any duplicates to reduce size

-We can filter out the Row R of the original data set and remove any indices that overlap with Scanners or Beacons, then get the length of the array as our answer

-Ok, but still too slow because I loop over each index in the Amount and there are over 100,000 ...
+Ok, but still too slow because I loop over the indices in the Length and there are over 100,000 ...

-A way to avoid loops would be to calculate the start and end indices of the scan zone, based on the Amount, and store per scanner.
-Then, I can see where there are overlaps and concatenate them.
-Once all overlaps have been removed I can get the total amount of indices.
+A way to avoid loops would be to take the Start and End indices of each scan zone and concatenate them based on overlaps.
+Once all overlaps are removesd, we can get the total amount of indices.

-So I will map over each scanner that is within the max range of the row, and per scanner return an array that stores the Start and End X-indices of its scan range for that row.
+So I will map over the scanners and concat an array that stores the Start and End x indices of each Scanner's scan zone for the specified Row.

-The overlap concatenating algorithm will:
+Then, an overlap concatenating algorith will join these Ranges to remove any overlaps by:

-Start by placing the first of the ranges in a concatenated array Loop over the remaining ranges, and per range, see if ANY of the ranges in the concatenated array has overlap.
+Place the first of the Ranges in a concat array
-For those which have overlap, it will REPLACE that range with a joined version For those that don't have overlap, it will PUSH the range into the concatenated array At the end, the concatenated array will have only unique, non ovelrapping start-end indices for the scan ranges, from which the total unique indices can be calculated
+Loop over the remaining Ranges and per Range
+If the Range overlaps with any in the concat array Replace the index in the concat array with a joined range If the Range does not overlap with any in the concat array Push it into the concat array

+This needs an overlap function that takes a & b, and either returns a joined range, or false if no overlap.

 Overlap drawings:

+When partial overlap:

 a.....----------
 b..-------